zegetech/zegetech.github.io/_posts/2018-12-07-developer-journey-on-payment-gateways-in-Kenya.md

 iPay provides mobile money (Mpesa, Airtel and EazzyPay) and credit card integrations.
 The API can be consumed either through ‘Web-based integration’ which is a page redirect to their website or ‘REST API integration’.
 Plugins for the major CMSs are provided, as well as an android library.

-Documentation is provided though it could certainly be done better.
-The test credentials are not made obvious.
-I only figured them out while taking a second read through, after enquires went unanswered.
+The documentation provided is useable though it could be done better.
+The test credentials are somewhat hidden.
+I only figured them out while taking a second read through, after enquiries went unanswered.
+It wasn't immediately obvious as to the availability of a testing sandbox.

-The API requires an HMAC signature be sent along with the payload.
-With parameters having to be concatenated in a particular order for this to work, it can be more than a slight annoyance.
+The API requires that a HMAC signature of the data be sent along in the request body.

-The shortened parameter names do not help either.
-It worked but took a while.
+The parameter values have to be concatenated in a particular order to get the expected string to hash.
+This can be more than a slight annoyance and the shortened parameter names do not help either.

+Whether because of the used secret key while testing, or a difference in the HMAC algorithm used, the hash generated was always incorrect.
+The API does however respond with the expected hash and the string hashed to obtain it which made testing easier.
+You can find the scripts we used to generate the signature [here.](https://gist.github.com/NgariNdungu/e8c83a03038d445488e73cefa6c42032)

 ### [![Africa's Talking](/assets/images/blog/africastalking.png){:class="img-responsive center"}](http://docs.africastalking.com/)
 Africa's talking provides Restful APIs for integration with their various services.
 These services include; SMS,voice, Payments,USSD, and Airtime.
 Our point of focus was mainly their payment services.
 Customer to Business (C2B), Business to Customer (B2C), and Business to business (B2B).
 The services are offered over mobile, banks and cards.
 There are client SDKs for PHP, Python, C#, Java, JS, and Ruby.
 For mobile payments, Africa's talking does the hosting and one needs a dedicated pay bill with Safaricom M-Pesa (application process takes approximately 5 days).
 They do not offer any other mobile payment services.
 The bank payment and card payment services are currently only available in Nigeria.
 The accepted cards are MasterCard and Verve cards.
 Africa's talking offers a sandbox, a simulator and associated endpoints for testing.
 On integration one also gets a dashboard on which they can monitor transactions and carry out other maintenance services such as getting credentials for authentication and creating products.